M.S. in Forensic Sciences - Arson, Explosives, Firearms and Toolmarks Investigation

 - Related professional experience required

-No particular college major is required, but one year of professional experience must provide a foundation that supports the track.
-Requirements include related professional background, appropriate clearance and approval from track lead.
+No particular college major is required, but students must have a related professional background, appropriate clearance and approval from track lead.
+Before applying, students must clear the employment verification process.

 Apply to the Program: